 A resume is a document to present the various backgrounds and skills of a person.
 A typical resume summarizes relevant job experience and education.
-A resume should be no longer than one page in length for a post-graduate and should highlight only those experiences and qualitfications most relevant to the desired position.
+A resume should be no longer than one page in length for a post-graduate and should highlight only those experiences and qualifications most relevant to the desired position.
 All resumes should be accompanied by a cover letter.

 A curriculum vitae (CV) is a detailed overview of one's life accomplishments, especially those most relevant to academics.
 CV's are used in the pursuit of a job in academia or research.
 CV's will be updated frequently, as many researchers are often in the midst of research projects and teaching simultaneously.
 For someone who is in the beginning stages of applying to graduate school a CV might only be two to three pages in length.
 The more experience one has, the more extensive (increasing pages) the CV will be.
 A cover letter should accompany a CV.
-For more information: Curriculum Vitae.Curriculum Vitae

 A cover letter is a motivational letter of introduction, which accompanies a curriculum vitae or resume.
 This provides an opportunity for the job seeker to explain their suitability for the desired position.